Clustering-based collocation for uncertainty propagation with multivariate dependent inputs

-Altogether, we would suggest to use the method based on principal component analysis (PCA) from the ones that we tested.
-This method is deterministic, fast to compute and yields collocation nodes that are well distributed over the input data set.
+Altogether, we suggest to use the method based on principal component analysis (PCA) from the ones that we tested.
+This method is deterministic, it is fast to compute and it yields collocation nodes that are well distributed over the input data set.
 Also, PCA is better able than KME to include effects from regions of the data with low probability but high impact on the resulting moments.
 PCA performs well on the tests with Genz functions and has good convergence properties for an increasing number of nodes.
 Also in the CFD test case of lid-driven cavity flow, PCA performed well.

-The PCA method is also compared to regular SC using a Gaussian tensor grid and a simple adaptation thereof (for the case of correlated inputs), and there we have two clear observations.
-First, for uncorrelated inputs the regular SC works better, as was to be expected.
-We note that the errors when using PCA for uncorrelated data are also small (albeit not as small as regular SC).
-For correlated input variables, PCA works much better than the adapted SC (see Figure \ref{fig:resconv}).
-Second, the PCA method has about the same performance for different gradations of correlation, in other words, the performance does not deteriorate as the correlation increases (see Figure \ref{fig:rescomp}).
+In this paper we have focused on clustering-based quadrature.
+However, collocation is also frequently used as an approach for obtaining approximations of output functions through interpolation.
+We anticipate that the clustering approach we have proposed here will prove useful for interpolation purposes as well.
+When used for interpolation, the moment estimates might be improved as well, since they are currently based on a function approximation which is piecewise constant on the clusters.

-The results in this study demonstrate that clustering-based collocation is a feasible and promising approach for UQ with correlated inputs.
+Altogether, the results in this study demonstrate that clustering-based collocation is a feasible and promising approach for UQ with correlated inputs.
 We intend to develop this approach further in the near future.